dd32/td-gh-ex/readme.txt

 * Screenshot image by Unsplash (http://pixabay.com/en/macbook-notebook-apple-inc-336651/), licensed under CC0 Public Domain (http://creativecommons.org/publicdomain/zero/1.0/deed.en)

 == Changelog ==

+= 23 May 2016 =
+* Update copyright dates
+* Use solid element instead of font to display slider's bullet points.

+= 12 May 2016 =
+* Add new classic-menu tag.

+= 5 May 2016 =
+* Fix link and formatting in 'No projects found' message.
+* Move annotations into the `inc` directory.

+= 4 May 2016 =
+* Move existing annotations into their respective theme directories.

+= 27 April 2016 =
+* Add default value for front page portfolio header;

+= 12 April 2016 =
+* Swap screenshot.jpg for .png.

+= 11 April 2016 =
+* Update screenshot.

+= 9 March 2016 =
+* Style subscripting and superscripting text.

+= 25 February 2016 =
+* Add blog-excerpts tag.

+= 21 January 2016 =
+* Make sure site title doesn't overflow, especially on small screens.

 = 2 December 2015 =
 * Chaning background color of header area to black with transparency, when user selects custom background color to match Customizer preview with front-end for users without Custom Design; See #3536;